 Devon County Council held a public consultation between 11 March 2022 and 6 May 2022 on a proposed multi-use trail between Clearbrook and Roborough.
-This consultation has now closed and a report containing the findings is currently being prepared.
-This report will be made available on this webpage when complete.
+This consultation has now closed and you can view a detailed analysis of responses in the Clearbrook to Roborough Public Consultation Report.
+Some headlines from the report are provided below:

 Multi-use paths are important elements of the Department for Transport’s (DfT) Cycling and Walking Investment Strategy and active and sustainable travel have a key role to play in the Transport Decarbonisation Plan.

 In line with these national guidance documents, Devon County Council’s Cycling and Multi-Use Trail Network Strategy sets out the county’s ambition to continue developing a segregated high-quality, multi-use network of trails promoting healthy lifestyles and access for all.

 A new multi-use trail between Clearbrook and Roborough is being developed as part of this commitment.

 The existing travel network between Tavistock and Plymouth primarily consists of the A386.
 This is a busy route with average daily traffic of 16,000-18,000 vehicles.
 This road is mainly used by cars, and the volume of motorised traffic is likely to increase as nearby housing developments allocated in the Joint Local Plan are built out.

 Consequently, the A386 is not suited to providing a safe and accessible route for walkers, cyclists and other non-motorised users.
 The road does not have suitable footways and is not an appropriate width to allow cyclists and vehicles to share road space.